abasile1-tech/flash-card-application/README.md

 # flash-card-app

 ## Description
 This code base creates a general-purpose flash card app.
+The tech stack is vue.js, node.js, express.js, and mongodb.
+Users can sign up for accounts in order to create decks with cards that can then be read aloud to them in the language of their choice.

 ## Setting up
  - This project was updated to be able to run on Heroku in the cloud.
 If you would like to run it locally there are a few lines that need to be updated: